xAGI-labs/ProjectOM/README.md

 ## 🧰 Getting Started

+>  We are using the backend from the OpenManus open source project.
 > ⚠️ **Note**: The backend is not fully functional at the moment.
 Please explore the `projectomclient` folder only and start contributing to this part.

 ### 1. Clone the Repository